DenJens/Hangfire.Documentation/tutorials/highlight.rst

 What can you do with a such problem? `Async controller actions <http://www.asp.net/mvc/tutorials/mvc-4/using-asynchronous-methods-in-aspnet-mvc-4>`_ will not help, as I said :ref:`earlier <async-note>`.
 You should somehow take out web service call and process it outside of a request, in the background.
 Here is some ways to do this:

 * **Use recurring tasks** and scan un-highlighted snippets on some interval.
 * **Use job queues**.
-Your application will enqueue a job, and some external worker threads will listen this queue for new jobs.
+Your application will enqueue a job, and some external worker threads will listen to this queue for new jobs.

-Ok, great.
+Okay, great.
 But there are several difficulties related to these techniques.
-The former requires us to set some check interval.
-Shorter interval can abuse our database, longer interval increases latency.
+The former requires us to set up some check interval.
+Shorter intervals can abuse our database, longer intervals increases latency.

-The latter way solves this problem, but brings another ones.
+The latter way solves this problem, but brings in other ones.
 Should the queue be persistent?
 How many workers do you need?
 How to coordinate them?
 Where should they work, inside of ASP.NET application or outside, in Windows Service?
 The last question is the sore spot of long-running requests processing in ASP.NET application:

 .. warning::

-   **DO NOT** run long-running processes inside of your ASP.NET application, unless they are prepared to **die at any instruction** and there is mechanism that can re-run them.
+   **DO NOT** run long-running processes inside of your ASP.NET application, unless they are prepared to **die at any instruction** and have mechanism in place that can re-run them.

    They will be simple aborted on application shutdown, and can be aborted even if the ``IRegisteredObject`` interface is used due to time out.

 Too many questions?
 Relax, you can use `Hangfire <https://www.hangfire.io>`_.
-It is based on *persistent queues* to survive on application restarts, uses *reliable fetching* to handle unexpected thread aborts and contains *coordination logic* to allow multiple worker threads.
+It is based on *persistent queues* to survive application restarts, uses *reliable fetching* to handle unexpected thread aborts and contains *coordination logic* to allow multiple worker threads.
 And it is simple enough to use it.

 .. note::